maximehiez/maxime365/src/content/blog/english/2024-12-15-ai-mistral-introducing-mistral-large-2411.md

 ---

 ##### Why upgrade to Mistral Large 24.11 ?
-With the launch of Mistral Large 24.11, businesses can :
+With the launch of Mistral Large 24.11, organizations can :
 - Improve the accuracy and efficiency of tasks involving large sets of unstructured data.
 - Easily integrate advanced AI capabilities into their existing workflows with native function calls and model JSON support.
 - Future-proof their AI initiatives with a model designed to scale across industries and use cases.